×

 🚩 Urgency & Pressure – Scammers often rush applicants to “act fast” to secure a spot.

-How to Verify a Learnership
+How to Verify a Learnership in South Africa

 If you're unsure about a learnership, follow these steps: